sagemath/sage/src/doc/en/developer/git_setup.rst

 configured at least to use your name and email address for commits.

-For further information about Git, see :ref:`chapter-git-background`, but this is not required for a beginner.
+For further information about Git, see :ref:`chapter-git-background`, but this is not required for a beginning Sage developer.

 .. _section-git-install: